World Association for Public Opinion Research:

 5.2 All membership referenda, including elections and other questions, shall be conducted by the General Secretary upon written request from the Electoral Committee, which shall comprise the Past President as the chair.
 The Electoral Committee and the General Secretary shall conduct the election in a manner that allows for a maximum participation of members and protection of privacy, following whatever guidelines are issued by the Council.

-5.3 For the annual election of Executive Committee members a call for nominations must be sent out to all full members no later than September 1 in a separate mailing (mail, fax, email or other electronic means of communication).
+5.3 For the annual election of Executive Committee members a call for nominations must be sent out to all full members no later than October 1 in a separate email.
+Open nomination shall be conducted for any 4 consecutive weeks ending no later than November 1.
 Giving first consideration to the suggestions by membership and taking into account the eligibility, availability, and qualifications of the candidates suggested and the necessary geographical distribution, the Electoral Committee shall prepare a slate of nominations, presenting two or more candidates for each office.
+All candidates must be WAPOR and also WAPOR Asia Pacific members in good standing.
 These shall include all qualified nominees with twenty or more votes on the nomination canvass.
-These nominations shall be submitted to the regular membership for vote by mail (regular mail, fax, or email) no later than November 1.
-The Electoral Committee and the General Secretary will take provisions to ensure that voters can be identified as members in good standing but that the anonymity of their vote is protected.
-Votes received no later than December 1 will be valid.
+These nominations shall be submitted by email to the regular membership for vote no later than November 15.
+The Electoral Committee will take provisions to ensure that voters can be identified as members in good standing but that the anonymity of their vote is protected.
+Votes received within four weeks of the ballot’s submission to members shall be valid.
 The Chair of the Electoral Committee will immediately inform the candidates (winners and losers) and the Council.
 The announcement has to take place before December 15.
 The winner will be announced on the WAPOR Asia Pacific homepage and via email.